Are you and your team happy with your performance in the major gift arena?

 It takes a serious investment of time to develop stellar relationships – to engage with donors, get to know them, see what they are interested in, follow-up, create a proposal they will like, follow-up again, and close an investment-level gift.

 - Enough people and staff resources to do the work.
 Plus an adequate budget for travel, lunches, dinners, even events honoring donors.

 - The CFO supports investments in major gift fundraising.

 - Front line fundraisers are freed up from too many admin meetings so they can get out of the office.

 Time with donors becomes a priority for everyone in the organization.

-3. You need the right mindset.
+3. You need to embrace the major gift strategy and mindset.